As Facebook Shows Its Flaws, What Might A Better Social Network Look Like?

 "Facebook has an awful lot of power by virtue of the fact that you have a single company making decisions for about 2 billion people all around the world," he says.

 Zuckerman says the next iteration of social networks could be decentralized, instead of run by one company.
 One example of this is a network that already exists, called Mastodon.
-It looks like Twitter, but it's open source: anyone can create their own community, hosted on their own server, with their own rules.
+It looks like Twitter, but it's open source: Anyone can create their own community, hosted on their own server, with their own rules.

-The Algorithm
+The algorithm

-Another aspect of Facebook that's ripe for reinvention is the algorithm that sits behind the news feed.
+Another aspect of Facebook that is ripe for reinvention is the algorithm that sits behind the news feed.

 "We don't really have control over the algorithms that sort our information and choose what we see or don't see," says Zuckerman.

-He and his MIT colleagues have built an experimental platform called Gobo, which allows you to tinker with the algorithms on your Facebook and Twitter feeds as you see fit – so you can get more news and less entertainment, or filter for more civil content and less rude content.
-You can also change the balance of men and women.
+He and his MIT colleagues have built an experimental platform called Gobo, which allows users to tinker with the algorithms on your Facebook and Twitter feeds as you see fit – so they can get more news and less entertainment, or filter for more civil content and less rude content.
+They can also change the balance of men and women.

-"So you can say things like 'I'd like to hear from more women in my feed,' 'Mute all the men!'"
-Zuckerman explains.
+"So you can say things like 'I'd like to hear from more women in my feed,' 'Mute all the men!' " Zuckerman explains.

 O'Neil also sees major problems with Facebook's algorithm, which she says "privileges outrage."
 In her ideal social network, the data scientists would design algorithms "to optimize to civil disagreement, and possibly even truth."